 Let’s unpack the components of these herbed couscous bowls.

-Here’s a simple tip I recently came across.
-To achieve perfectly roasted cauliflower–flawlessly charred on the outside, nice and tender on the inside–cover the pan with foil for the first 10 minutes of baking.
+Here's a simple tip that I shared in my best roasted cauliflower recipe before: to achieve perfectly roasted cauliflower--flawlessly charred on the outside, nice and tender on the inside--cover the pan with foil for the first 10 to 15 minutes of baking.
 This will trap just enough moisture to help cook the cauliflower properly.
 Remove the foil for the remainder of the roasting time.
 Still, the cauliflower will remain moist enough to withstand the heat and will not dry up, even as it gains that nice and crispy char!

 Then, of course, we have pearl couscous, toasted in olive oil and adorned with spices, fresh parsley, and green onions.